 |Debt (from Purchase)||$1,800,000|

-This is perfectly acceptable if you don’t need surety bonds.
+This is perfectly acceptable if you do not need surety bonds.
 The problem for contractors is that bond companies do not count goodwill.
 It is an intangible asset and cannot be easily converted to cash to pay bills.
 As such, they will remove it from the analysis.
 In this instance they are looking at New Company’s balance sheet as such:

 |Debt (from Purchase)||$1,800,000||$1,800,000|